 World Nomads Insurance covers hospital visits, accidents, lost and damaged luggage as well as personal belongings, among other things.
 Those travelers who plan to stay in Mexico for an extended period of time, should consider Safety Wing, one of the best insurance options for long term travel.

-If you are going on a road trip in Mexico, be prepared to drive through check points, depending on where you travel.
+If you are going on a road trip in Mexico, be prepared to drive through check points.

 The government of Mexico takes many measures to keep the country safe, especially around tourist corridors, so it’s not uncommon to drive through military check points.